Come get the dust of Africa on your feet ...

 Rosie is currently on maternity leave having just given birth to a baby girl.
 Elizabethe is looking after things in her absence.

-The Guys: Moses Matlapeng, Thabo Smith and Seth Modisane
+The Guys: Moses Matlapeng, Thabo Smith, Seth Modisane and Romeo Smith

 These three are the macho side of the Housekeeping Team.
 They ensure that the Camp is always looking its best, wood is chopped for the fire, water is collected daily for the bowsers, the laundry is delivered to the local farmer, the fridge is stocked with drinks, the rubbish is burned, the (over 150!) lanterns are clean and full of paraffin - they generally make sure the place runs.
 Seth and Moses take turns in staying overnight at the Camp to cook the evening meal, light and put out the lanterns (so that we can hear to ubiquitous “This is just like fairyland” comment when you come back home after your evening drive!) and make sure that the place is spick and span for the morning when they light fires, boil kettles and get your morning coffee and snack ready.